arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/04-event-hubs-azure-functions.md

 This extension will register an `IAzureEventHubsMessageRouter` interface that allows you to interact with the registered message handlers in a easy manner.

-> ⚡ It also registers an more general `IMessageRouter` you can use if the general message routing (with the message raw message body as `string` as incoming message) will suffice.
+> ⚡ It also registers an more general `IMessageRouter` you can use if the general message routing (with the event' raw body as `string` as input) will suffice.

-We can now inject the message router in our Azure Function and process all messages with it.
+We can now inject the message router in our Azure Function and process all events with it.
 This will determine what the matching message handler is and process it accordingly:

 ### Isolated